Do you have a serious case of Wanderlust?

 Here are the Top 10 things we take with us when we travel.
 They are products that we love a lot.
 By clicking on the links provided we may get a small commission, but it is at no cost to you (and it helps feed our family so everyone wins!)

-1. This may not seem like a necessity to you, but nothing screams relaxation like a hammock.
-This two person ENO hammock has seen a lot of forests and is fought over with feverish passion between family members.
-Your mission: To find the perfect trees!
+This may not seem like a necessity to you, but nothing screams relaxation like a hammock.
+This two-person ENO Hammock has seen a lot of forests and is fought over with feverish passion between family members.
+Your mission: find the perfect trees!

-3. We also love our GSI manual coffee grinder for our organic, freshly ground, french pressed coffee (yeah, we’re hipsters).
+We also love our GSI Manual Coffee Grinder for our organic, freshly ground, french pressed coffee (yeah, we’re hipster).

-4. These backpacks have hiked many miles with us.
-For any hike fifteen miles or under, these backpacks are great.
-They are lightweight and water resistant (not waterproof though).
+These Mountaintop backpacks have hikes many miles with us.
+For any day hike, these backpacks are great.
+They are lighweigh and water resistant (not waterproof though).
 They are also perfect for traveling because they are compatible so you can easily fit it into your luggage.

-5. Our pocket-sized Swiss Army Knife is also great for cutting salami, cheese, or bread at and mid-hike picnic.
+Our pocket-sized Swiss Army Knife is also great for cutting salami, cheese, or bread at a mid-hike picnic.

-6. The La Sportive Bushido are best trail shoes out there!
-Seriously, three girls in our family have matching ones becaue we love them that much!
-They come in Men’s Bushido and Women’s Bushido versions.
+La Sportiva Bushido trail shoes are the best trail shoes out there!
+Seriously, our entire family has matching shoes because the love them that much! the come in both men’s and women’s versions.
 These shoes are comfortable, have great traction, and are water resistant and breathable.
 We use these for hiking, running, and rock climbing approaches.

-7. I’m not usually big on designer clothes, but I LOVE my Lulu Lemon shorts.
-They are lightweight and comfortable for my active life.
-Any warm weather activity and I reach for these.
+We’re not usually big on designer clothes but we LOVE our Lulu Lemon 4-way stretch shorts.
+They are lightweight and comfortable for and active life.
+Any warm weather and we reach for these.

-8. Patagonia Nano-Puff Jackets are our absolute favorite gear.
-We don’t go anywhere without them.
-We use them for dawn patrol in San Diego, snowy hikes in Zion, in the pouring rain in the UK, morning rock climbing in Arizona, and everywhere else we go!
-They are super comfortable, warm and offer lots of mobility so they are great for rock climbing in cold weather.
+Patagonia Nano-Puff Jackets are our absolute best piece of gear.
+We don’t go anywhere without the,.
+WE use them for dawn patrol in san Diego, snowy hikes in Zion, in the pouring rain in the UK, morning rock climbing in Arizona, and everywhere in between.
+They are super comfortable, warm, and offer a lot of mobility so they are great for being active in cold weather.

-9. For two months when we were tent camping in Norway, Ireland, and Germany, this sleeping pad, REI Cirrus Insulated Air Sleeping Pad, was by far the most comfortable of the seven we had.
-It comes in two different sizes.
-I recommend the larger one so you can move around when you sleep and not fall off.
+For two months when we were tent camping in Norway, Ireland, and Germany, this sleeping pad, REI Cirrus Insulated Air Sleeping Pad, was by far the most comfortable of the seven we has.
+I comes in two sizes, regular and wide, I recommend the larger one for comfort unless you are packing light.